AbrarAhamed1998/NickOfTime/README.md

 ### Movement
 The movement of the game is built upon a mix of the subclass sanbox pattern and state pattern.
 I found this to be appropriate when I started out but now I realize that I need to refactor these classes to use the component pattern as well.
 1. The `CharacterBase` class acts as parent sandbox class that provides protected virtual methods that the subclass can implement.
-2. The `CharacterStateBase` class also acts in a similar way to provide methods to any child state classes that arise.
+3. The `CharacterStateBase` class also acts in a similar way to provide methods to any child state classes that arise.
-3. The `CharacterBaseConfigSO` class is the base Data class that provides the base variables needed by `CharacterBase`.
+4. The `CharacterBaseConfigSO` class is the base Data class that provides the base variables needed by `CharacterBase`.

 #### CharacterBase :
-Highlight some of the main template functions here for movement Highlight usage of the base by enemy and player.
+Highlight some of the main template functions here for movement The `CharacterBase` class acts as a sort of parent class that provides the base functionality for any character in the game.
+Highlight usage of the base by enemy and player.

 #### Character State BAse: